-Perishable foods in your fridge absolutely must be kept cold and you obviously must move all of it out of your RV and into your home fridge, when it is to be shut down.
+Perishable foods in your fridge absolutely must be kept cold and you obviously must move all of it out of your RV and into your home fridge, when it's time to shut down your RV.

-Those Eggs, Meats, Cheeses, Dips, Sauces, opened condiments and leftovers in the fridge must be moved.
+Those Eggs, Meats, Cheeses, Dips, Sauces, opened condiments and of course, leftovers still in the fridge must be moved out.

 Some canned Foods can be left in your Pantry

-Now, if you're not putting your RV in seasonal storage, or leaving it stored in extreme temperatures for a long period of time (1-2 weeks, in my opinion), there are certain foods that can be put in your RV and left there for your whole traveling season.
+If you're not putting your RV into seasonal storage, or leaving it stored in extreme temperatures for a long period of time (1-2 weeks maximum, in my opinion), there are certain foods that can be put in your RV and left there for your whole traveling and camping season.

 Here is a list of the basic foods and Condiments that I try to keep in my RV Pantry for my seasonal travels and I have never had a problem with damage or spoilage;